-We don’t often talk about it, but becoming a published novelist requires a writer to give up some things.
-You know, little things like privacy, security, and spare time.
-And even then, the demands can be great.
+Becoming an author requires you to give up little things like privacy, security, and spare time.
 Deadlines tick by without mercy.
 Emails multiply like rabbits.
-Eventually, you can’t even remember the concept of spare time.
-If this sounds like you, taking a break from routine may seem like the last thing you need.
-But no one can run full throttle for days, weeks, months and even years on end without it taking a toll.
+You sacrifice a little more.
+Eventually, the idea of having any spare time seems foreign to you.
+If this sounds familiar, a break from routine is probably the last thing you want.
+But no one can run full throttle for days, weeks, months and even years on end without the insane pace taking a toll.

-If you’ve ever struggled with a problem late into the night, only to give up and then discover a simple solution first thing the next morning, you already know that a break is exactly what you need.
-You can’t give of ourself endlessly, and then wonder why your well of creativity ran dry.
-If you’re burned out it’s time to stop, look and listen.
+If you’ve ever struggled with a problem late into the night, only to discover a simple solution first thing the next morning, you already know that letting go is exactly what you need.
+You can’t give of yourself endlessly, and then wonder why your well of creativity runs dry.

-In our manuscripts we concern ourselves with pacing, rolling out the action in manageable segments that won’t overwhelm the reader.
-It’s important to apply the same principles to our careers.
-It’s not easy, but it can be done.
-For real change we have to embrace what we aren’t as much as what we are, what we can’t do as well as what we can, and then free our hands in order to grasp opportunity.
-If your peace of mind has vanished beneath an inbox loaded with stressors, if you needed a vacation a year ago, if real life is always getting in the way of your art, I have a suggestion to make.
+In your manuscripts you concern yourself with pacing, rolling out the action in chunks that won’t overwhelm the reader.
+Applying the same principle to your writing career isn’t easy but can be done.
+If your peace of mind has vanished beneath an inbox loaded with stress, if you needed a vacation a year ago, if real life is always getting in the way of your art, here’s my suggestion:

 There are many retreat options to consider.
 You can apply for a residency or just rent a space somewhere.
-You can go alone, take along a friend, or organize a group of fellow writers to share costs.
+You can go alone, take a friend along, or organize a group of fellow writers to share costs.

 Residency programs usually require an application and approval process and may or may not offer stipends or discounts.
 One of the best sites for researching residencies is Res Artis.
 Or you can do a simple Internet search for residencies at the location you plan to visit.

-Another option is to take along another writer and share costs.
-This can be a great way to deepen a friendship while you both make progress on your writing.
+Retreating with a writing friend can be a great way to deepen a friendship while you both make progress on your writing at an affordable cost.

-It’s not that difficult to find writers willing to chip in for the chance to go on a retreat.
-Provided you find others who are compatible, retreating as part of a group alleviates potential loneliness but can also allow for privacy if you have a separate work space.
+It’s not that difficult to find other writers willing to chip in for a retreat.
+Provided you find others who are compatible, retreating as part of a group alleviates potential loneliness but can also allow for privacy if you each have a separate work space.
 Benefits include the opportunity to “talk shop” and consult with other writers when you get stuck.
-If you choose to go on a retreat with a group, you’ll want to hand pick those you invite to make sure every member is as serious about working as you are yourself.
-That’s what I did, and it’s worked out well.
+If you plan a writing retreat with a group, you’ll want to hand-pick those you invite.
+It’s important that every writer you invite is as serious about working as you.

-Nowadays, being a writer is an open invitation to time stress.
-One of the greatest investments you can make in your career is to regularly provide yourself with a chance for renewal.
-Even in the midst of a busy schedule, it’s vital to take time to breathe.
+Nowadays, being a writer is an open invitation to stress.
+One of the greatest investments you can make in your writing career is to plan a writing retreat to provide yourself the chance for renewal.
+Even in the midst of a busy schedule, taking time to breathe isn’t optional.